Communities

 No, I'm not gonna even read what a popup says.
 And, I'm certainly not gonna dig around on some page to find the datasheet.
 Again, unless I need to see specifics of a part, I shouldn't have to follow a link to a datasheet.
 At the very least, say what the part does in a few words.
 Is it an A/D, D/A, opamp, some modern version of a 555 timer, etc?

-JYelton‭ wrote about 1 year ago
+JYelton‭ wrote over 1 year ago

 To be fair, I did include "ADC" in the text.
 I completely agree with your frustration with popups; the web isn't nearly as friendly as it used to be.
 I've had some issues with Analog/Linear/Maxim datasheet links breaking because of all the acquisitions and mergers.
 I thought it best to link to the product page directly, from which the datasheet (and other documentation) are directly linked.
 Unfortunately they have to bombard us with all the stupid cookie acceptance nonsense.
 Ultimately, for this question, I probably should have omitted the IC entirely.